Blading (professional wrestling): Contemporary history

 In the past several years, however, All Elite Wrestling has used blading semi-frequently by way of specific wrestlers like Jon Moxley and Adam Page.
 AEW also has been known for promoting hardcore and death matches involving barbed wire, thumbtacks, and broken glass, giving more of an incentive for the wrestlers to blade to give the appearance of being wounded by the various weapons.
-One infamous instance involved Nick Gage cutting Chris Jericho's forehead with a pizza cutter during a picture-in-picture advertisement that coincedentally was promoting Domino's Pizza at the same time.
+One infamous instance involved Nick Gage cutting Chris Jericho's forehead with a pizza cutter during a picture-in-picture advertisement that coincidentally was promoting Domino's Pizza at the same time.

 The wrestler always runs the risk of cutting too deeply and slicing an artery in the forehead.
 In 2004, Eddie Guerrero accidentally did this during his match with JBL at Judgment Day, resulting in a rush of blood pouring from the bladed area.
 Guerrero lost so much blood because of the cut that he felt the effects from it for two weeks.

 Some wrestlers have prominent or disfiguring scars due to blading, including the following: Dusty Rhodes, New Jack, Bruiser Brody, King Curtis Iaukea, Carlos Colón Sr., Perro Aguayo, Devon Hughes (Brother Devon/D-Von Dudley), Steve Corino, Tarzan Goto, Balls Mahoney, Kintaro Kanemura, Jun Kasai, Keiji Muto, Masashi Takeda, Corporal Robinson, Villano III, Ian Rotten, Sabu, The Sheik, and Manny Fernandez.
-According to Mick Foley, the scars in the forehead of Abdullah the Butcher's forehead are so deep that he enjoys holding coins or gambling chips in them as a macabre party trick.
+According to Mick Foley, the scars in Abdullah the Butcher's forehead are so deep that he enjoys holding coins or gambling chips in them as a macabre party trick.